Aaryan-192007/Password-Manager/README.md

 # Password-Manager
-A simple yet powerfull password manager made in python
+A simple yet powerful password manager made in python